nextlub programme

 12:15 A comparative tribological study between sustainable and fossil-based lubrication Mushfiq Hasan, Luleå University of Technology, Sweden

-Shelf-stable hBN-based additive as sulfur-free anti-wear and efficiency booster for low viscosity E-driveline fluid applications Stephan Wieber, Evonik Operations GmbH
+Shelf-stable hBN-based additive as sulfur-free anti-wear and efficiency booster for low viscosity E-driveline fluid applications Dr. Stephan Wieber, Evonik Operations GmbH

 12:45 Lunch Break Room 1